Here are our nannies’ top picks for places to go outside with kids. Whether you’re in North, East, South or West London we’ve got you covered.

-The Islington Boat Club does kids sessions on Tuesdays, Wednesdays and Saturdays when they’re open again.
-They offer loads of exciting outdoor activities such as: kayaking, swimming, narrow boating, bell boating, power boating and mountain biking.
+The Islington Boat Club does kids sessions on Tuesdays, Wednesdays and Saturdays – we’re so happy they’re back open again!
+They offer loads of exciting outdoor activities: kayaking, swimming, narrow boating, bell boating, power boating and mountain biking.

 It’s a brilliant place for children to push their boundaries and meet new friends.
 Staff are qualified instructors, who are always supportive and encouraging of any kids or adults who are attending sessions.
 Youth sessions are recommended for 9-16 year olds.
 Keep an eye out for when they reopen again.
 We’ve got our fingers crossed it will be soon!

 Stress-free childcare on your doorstep